romana/rlog/README.md

   file in "/etc/rlog/your-executable-name.conf".
 Therefore, by default every executable has its own config file.
 By setting this variable, you could force multiple processes to share the same config file.
+  Note that with the SetConfFile() function you can specify a new config file programmatically at any time, even with a relative path.
 * RLOG_CONF_CHECK_INTERVAL: Number of seconds between checking whether the config file has changed.
 By default, this is set to 15 seconds.
 This means that within 15 seconds a changed logging configuration in the config file